Garbage In, Garbage Out

 And broken a nice family,

-And hurt the kind wife—
+And hurt the kind spouse—

 Who gave me a chance.